My Latest EMS Story started in a most unusual way: with my wife, Kit, loudly asking, “Randy?! Are you OK?! I’m calling 9-1-1.”

 Let Me Back Up a Bit

-In your neck, in addition to blood vessels, your esophagus, and your windpipe, is “the” vagus nerve (it’s actually a pair of cranial nerves that run from your head to your body between your carotid arteries and jugular veins, but they’re usually referred to in the singular).
+In your neck, in addition to your spine, blood vessels, esophagus, and windpipe, is “the” vagus nerve (it’s actually a pair of cranial nerves that run from your head to your body between your carotid arteries and jugular veins, but they’re usually referred to in the singular).

 The problem is, what’s in Vagus doesn’t stay in Vagus: they’re quite sensitive to pressure, causing a rapid full-body effect.
 So even though I could easily have stayed conscious without air for a minute or three, the pressure on my vagus took me down in a matter of seconds.
 I was completely unconscious.

 As Wikipedia puts it, “Parasympathetic innervation of the heart is controlled by the vagus nerve.
 To be specific, the vagus nerve acts to lower the heart rate.
 The right vagus innervates the sinoatrial node [in the heart].
 Parasympathetic hyperstimulation predisposes those affected to bradyarrhythmias.
 The left vagus when hyperstimulated predisposes the heart to atrioventricular (AV) blocks.”